Secondary Education for All: Legacy and influence

-The document foreshadowed Tawney's later work on the Hadow Report; his work on that as well as Secondary Education for All, particularly in terms of the espousal of a universal system of secondary education, was deeply influential in the provisions of the 1944 Education Act and the extension of the compulsory school leaving age to 15 in 1947.
+The document foreshadowed Tawney's later work on the Hadow Report; his work on that as well as Secondary Education for All, particularly in terms of the espousal of a universal system of secondary education, was deeply influential in the provisions of the Education Act 1944 and the extension of the compulsory school leaving age to 15 in 1947.
 The work was not intended to lead to instantaneous changes, since it suggested that such transformations would be undertaken over the course of 'a generation'.

 The legacy of the work is remarkable given the widespread feeling that it was not practical or desirable among a wide number of groups, particularly businessmen and employers, who considered the idea of universal secondary education to be both expensive and not necessarily successful or productive.
 Although in retrospect such a proposal may seem obvious, at the time it was not: in 1921, for instance, merely one in eleven (just above 9%) of all those aged over 11 and under 15 went to secondary schools in some form.